etherean-org/etherean-org.github.io/_posts/2020-10-17-key-ingredients-better-blockchain-part-viii-usability.md

 ## Introduction

-In 1975, at the [advent of the personal computing revolution](https://worldradiohistory.com/Archive-Poptronics/70s/1975/Poptronics-1975-01.pdf), to be a computer user effectively meant being a software developer.
+In 1975, at the [advent of the personal computing revolution](https://worldradiohistory.com/Archive-Poptronics/70s/1975/Poptronics-1975-01.pdf), to be a computer user effectively meant that you had to be a software developer.
 That was okay in the beginning, as all technologies begin this way.
 Needless to say we’ve come a long way since then.
 Billions of people now carry supercomputers in their pockets that require no special expertise to use, and many of our daily activities involve using computers without our even realizing.

-If you ask me, in terms of the technology lifecycle, blockchain today is somewhere around where personal computing was in the mid to late seventies.
+If you ask me, in terms of the technology lifecycle, blockchain today is about where personal computing was in the mid to late seventies.
 It’s proven that it is useful and it holds great potential, but it’s still notoriously hard to use.
 Until recently, this was due mostly to limitations in the base layer: even the best UX can’t make up for severely limited transaction throughput!
-To put this in terms of personal computing, no application, no matter how fancy, could make up for the need to swap multiple floppy disks in and out in order to overcome the limitations on storage and memory of computers at the time.
+To put this in terms of personal computing, no application, no matter how fancy, could make up for the need to swap multiple floppy disks in and out in order to overcome the limitations on storage and memory of early personal computers.

 However, the blockchain base layer has come a long way the past few years, and many of these initial, technical challenges have been overcome.
 Usability lags somewhere behind.
 While the blockchain space has no shortage of brilliant technical minds, in relative terms there has been a lack of focus on product and design.
 This has begun to change, and modern blockchain platforms and the tooling built on top of them have begun to incorporate many of the same design best practices that have permeated the Web2 world.

 A few years ago it was okay if a blockchain platform was not user friendly and had terrible tooling, and if building an application was next to impossible, because the few users of these platforms were technically sophisticated hobbyists with time on their hands.
-Until quite recently, it was common for even the largest blockchain teams not to have even a single designer.
+Until quite recently, it was common for even the largest blockchain teams not to have any designers.
 This is no longer the case.
 Modern blockchain platforms now need to prioritize usability if they want to stand a chance against competing Web2 and Web3 platforms.

 How can a blockchain platform prioritize usability?
 Here are some ideas to consider now to stay ahead of the game.
 As these ideas touch every layer of the stack, from the social layer (“Layer zero”) to the blockchain base layer (“Layer one”) up through the application layer (“Layer two”), we’ll examine each in turn.